 Caverstede Nursery School is a Local Authority [LA] maintained Nursery School.
-The Nursery School is made up of 185 part-time equivalent [pte] places.
-Children are able to access nursery provision from 2-4 years of age; we take 2 year funded children, children accessing their 15 hour free funding entitlement and 30 hour funded children.
+The Nursery School is made up of 180 part-time equivalent [pte] places.
+Children are able to access nursery provision from 2-4 years of age; we offer places for funded and fee-paying children, including 2 year funded children, children accessing their 15 hour free funding entitlement and 30 hour funded children.